sonus21/rqueue/docs/index.md

 {: .note }
 For **Spring framework**, just adding dependency won't work

 * Add `EnableRqueue` annotation on main method.
-If you do not add this annotation than it will fail, and application bootstrap will fail due to bean not found and message consumer will not work.
+If you do not add this annotation than application bootstrap will fail due to bean not found and message consumer will not work.
 * Provide RedisConnectionFactory bean.

 ##### A Simple **Spring Application** Configuration